ncihtan/htan_missing_manual/data_model/identifiers.md

 ```

 ### Phase 2 Regex Validation
-HTAN Phase 2 Identifiers are validated with the following regex patterns.
+HTAN Phase 2 Identifiers can be validated with the following regex patterns.

 Participant IDs:
 ```